jay-bean/DropIn/README.md

 ### Drop In is an AllTrails clone, but instead of trails it features skateparks.

-##### Drop In is an AllTrails clone.
-Instead of trails, it is based off of skateparks.
-I personally use AllTrails to locate and look up information on trails, and I thought 'this would be a cool idea for skateparks!', and so the idea was born.
+#### I personally use AllTrails to locate and look up information on trails, and I thought 'this would be a cool idea for skateparks!', and so the idea was born.
 This is my second solo project I have completed so far.
 I have put a lot of time and care into this project and I am really proud of it.
 I hope you enjoy the site as well!

 #### Check out the live site [here](https://drop-in-skate.herokuapp.com/)!